Islandora-Collaboration-Group/ISLE/docs/install/install-local-new.md

 * Step 1: Edit "/etc/hosts" File
 * Step 2: Setup Git for the ISLE Project
 * Step 3: Edit the ".env" File to Point to the Local Environment
-* Step 4: Create New Users and Passwords by Editing "local.env"
+* Step 4: Create New Users and Passwords by Editing "local.env" File
 * Step 5: Create New Self-Signed Certs for Your Project
 * Step 6: Download the ISLE Images
 * Step 7: Launch Process